-The structuralist approach is an approach to understanding the role of the state within a conflict perspective or Marxist perspective.
+Structuralist Approach established by Wundt studied conscious experience by examining its structure like sensations and feelings using individuals who were trained in introspection.
+This "school of psychology" became known as structuralism.
 In the structuralist approach, the state is seen as captured by the structure of capitalism and while having a degree of autonomy or freedom from the dominant class of society finds it must act so as to reproduce the economic and social structures of capitalism.

 Class analysis emphasizes the political power of wealthy capitalists.
-It split into two parts: one is the power structure or instrumentalist approach, another is the structuralist approach.
+It split into two parts: one is the power structure or instrumentalist marxism, approach, another is the structuralist approach.
 The power structure approach focuses on Who Rules? and its most well-known representative is G. William Domhoff.